pmitros/cpsd-lottery/docs/schools/baldwin.md

 In recent years, it has tended to be one of the more heavily subscribed schools in the district.

-We are still looking for a parent to interview.
+We are still looking for a parent to interview, so we have no information beyond that.